sebdanielsson/nitmod/docs/cvar-reference.md

 ---

 #### g_mapConfigs
-allows you to execute a custom config file for each map.
+Allows you to execute a custom config file for each map.
 When set, it specifies the name of the folder inside your server's nitmod directory.
 The config file for a map has to be named the same as the map with the extension .cfg, for instance oasis.cfg.
 You should also create a default.cfg file which will be read before the map-specific config files.
 Default: ""

 ---